jo-m/trainbot/README.md

 - [x] Also create GIFs
 - [ ] Crop stitched images to exact width and height
-- [ ] Use FFMPEG or Gstreamer for camera input, the Go webcam library often crashes after a couple 100s of frames
 - [ ] Use https://github.com/stapelberg/turbojpeg for faster jpeg encoding on output
 - [ ] Test in snow/bad weather
 - [ ] Deploy to Raspberry Pi via [gokrazy](https://gokrazy.org/)